-In terms of the hospitality design sector, technological advancements and user-interactive design strategies are being incorporated in redefining post-covid design sensibilities.
+In terms of the hospitality design sector, technological advancements and user-interactive design strategies are being incorporated in redefining post-COVID design sensibilities.
 From virtual meetings to remote working, the design process and operations have gone under conspicuous transformation in promoting ease of living due to the pandemic.
 There is a higher use of tiled and stone surfaces owing to its ease of cleanliness and diminishing traction in the use of carpeted floorings.
-The common areas such as pools, gyms, and the lobby are being reapproached to meet the new social distancing norms.
+The common areas such as pools, gyms, and the lobby are being re-approached to meet the new social distancing norms.
 There is now a heightened check in the hygiene standards being maintained in the choice of material, the furniture being used and even air conditioning.

 What are the future endeavours for Designers Group in terms of upcoming projects and initiatives that we should look forward to?

 Currently, a lot of hospitality brands consider Indian design firms less capable than their international counterparts.
-The ultimate goal is to break this perception and prove that the Indian design fraternity is at par with their global counterparts.
+Thus the ultimate goal is to break this perception and prove that the Indian design fraternity is at par with their global counterparts.
 Being one of the only firms with a core focus on hospitality, our long-term objective is to eventually build an international repute.
-The notion is to establish a niche for ourselves by inspiring new-gen architects.
+The notion therefore is to establish a niche for ourselves by inspiring new-gen architects.
 As for our upcoming projects, we are currently working on projects based in Kathmandu, Nepal.

 Contact: 022 2444 2300